 - Inflamed gums

 There may be a gray film caused by broken down gum tissue.
 In some cases, there may be fever and swollen lymph nodes of the head and neck.

 Dental x-rays or x-rays of the face may be taken to determine how severe the infection is and how much tissue has been destroyed.

 This disease may also be tested for by using a throat swab culture.

 The goals of treatment are to cure the infection and relieve symptoms.
 Your health care provider may prescribe antibiotics if you have a fever.

-Salt-water rinses (one half teaspoon of salt in 1 cup of water) may soothe sore gums.
+Salt-water rinses (one half teaspoon or 3 grams of salt in 1 cup or 240 milliliters of water) may soothe sore gums.
 Hydrogen peroxide, used to rinse the gums, is often recommended to remove dead or dying gum tissue.
 Chlorhexidine rinse will help with gum inflammation.

 Over-the-counter pain relievers may reduce your discomfort.
 Soothing rinses or coating agents may reduce pain, especially before eating.
 You may apply lidocaine to your gums for severe pain.

 You may be asked to visit a dentist or dental hygienist to have your teeth professionally cleaned and to have the plaque removed, once your gums feel less tender.
 You may need frequent dental cleaning and examinations until the disorder is cleared.

 To prevent the condition from coming back, your provider may give you instructions on how to: